eustlb/ship-detect-tl/README.md

 - paste theses command in container terminals (where CUDA_VISIBLE_DEVICES env variable was first set).
 - run tensorboard to check results

-## A few results
+## Results

 Here are a few interesting results.
 The idea was to verify empirically some of the conclusions found when reading papers.
 All the models were trained during 25k steps over six GPUs, with a batch size of 48 (synchronous distributed training, tensorflow MirroredStrategy).
 They all used momentum optimizer with a coefficient of momentum of 0.9 and cosine decay learning rate schedule, with base value of 0.04, 500 warmup steps for a total of 25k steps.
-When transfer learning was used, the pretrained weights were those obtained after training on COCO, initialized from Imagenet classification checkpoint and during trainging no layer were freezed.
+When transfer learning was used, the pretrained weights were those obtained after training on COCO, initialized from Imagenet classification checkpoint and during trainging no layers were freezed.

-### Interests of transfer learning
+### Benefits of transfer learning

 As mentionned above, models were first trained on COCO dataset (and even before ImageNet dataset).
-Nevertheless, one might think that these datasets as so different from Kaggle's one that transfer learning may not be really useful.
-Indeed, COCO dataset is composed of 91 categories, of which only the boat one is interesting here.
-Moreover, objects in this dataset come with many angles and are quite big on the images while in our dataset, the angle is always vertical (satellite view) and boats quite small (a majority of around 20 pixels wide which represent only around 3% of the image width).
+Nevertheless, one might think that these datasets are so different from Kaggle's one that transfer learning may not be really useful.
+Indeed, COCO dataset is composed of 91 categories, of which only the boat one is interesting here and objects in this dataset come with many angles while in our dataset, the angle is always vertical (satellite view) and boats quite small (a majority of around 20 pixels wide which represent only around 3% of the image width).
+But, between starting from random initialized weights and starting for pretrained ones, one would at first glance have nothing to loose by choosing the transfer learning option.

 The main improvement to be expected is in detecting "small object".
 A "small object", according to the precision metric, is an object with a max rectangle area of 32x32 pixels.
 [Stastitics on COCO dataset](https://arxiv.org/pdf/1902.07296v1.pdf) (see table 2 in the article) show that the majority (more thant 40%) of the objects are small.
 For the train dataset we used (see train\_test\_split/70\_80), more than 50% of the boats have a max rectangle area below 27x27 pixels.
-For this reason, we can expect that knowledge learned, particularly by the feature extractor (here ResNet50), will have the stronger impact for detecting small object.
+For this reason, we can expect that knowledge learned, particularly by the feature extractor (here ResNet50), will have a greater impact in detecting small object.

 <p align="center">
   <img width="600" height="400" src=./docs/figures/mAP.png>